Yep, you read the title right – you can study abroad this summer and save … Read more

 Moving from the popular beaches of Byron Bay to the underwater world of the Great Barrier Reef and everything in between, TEAN’s Australian Environment, Wildlife and Conservation program is unlike anything you’ve ever experienced before.

 The program commences in laidback Byron Bay where water, sand and sun collide.
-Here you’ll become familiar with your course material, instructors and fellow students while enjoying an included kayak trip with dolphins, a visit to the volcanic remnant Mt.
-Warning, and optional activities like snorkeling or horseback riding.
+Here you’ll become familiar with your course material, instructors and fellow students while enjoying an included kayak trip with dolphins, a visit to Mt.
+Nardi in the Nightcap National Park, and optional activities like snorkeling or horseback riding.

 Sydney – Blue Mountains